Rubick1997/typestcript-fundamentals/README.md

 - Writing a book that uses the code for these exercises
 - Recording a screencast that contains one or more of this project's exercises

-# Copyright

-&copy; 2018 [Mike.Works](https://mike.works), All Rights Reserved

-###### This material may not be used for workshops, training, or any other form of instructing or teaching developers, without express written consent